 This project had a positive outcome with a bid win and our client being awarded the contract.

-While our client was the prime contractor, our team also worked with six significant subcontractors and their teams, based in the UK, Hong Kong, and Australia to prepare the tender.
-This included leading storyboard sessions to gather information to support the solution; creating case studies to evidence capability and expertise; and cross-referencing information to assure its factual accuracy.
+While our client was the prime contractor, our team also worked with six significant subcontractors and their teams, based in the UK, Hong Kong, and Australia, to prepare the tender.

 This was a successful project for the client, winning first place on the Rail for London framework.

 A national PLC sought Kittle Group’s support with preparation of six tenders for:

 - Maintenance of structures